openvinotoolkit/openvino/docs/get_started/get_started_dl_workbench.md

 You are directed back to the **Create Project** page where you can see the status of the dataset.
 ![](./dl_workbench_img/dataset_loading.png)

 ### Step 5.
-Create a Project and Run a Baseline Inference
+Create the Project and Run a Baseline Inference

 On the **Create Project** page, select the imported model, CPU target, and the generated dataset.
 Click **Create**.
 ![](./dl_workbench_img/selected.png)